WHO WE ARE

 Sarah is a mother to four children and has stayed active in sports through her children.
 Several years ago, Sarah was thrilled when two of her children joined Rugby teams.
 A game she loved but could never play as a young adult because she was a “girl.”
 Sarah’s love for rugby dates back to her grandfather, Dink Templeton.
 Dink was a rugby, track and football star at Stanford.
 In 1920, Dink was on the United States Olympic rugby team, and that year the U.S. upset France to win the gold medal.
 As an athlete, mother, and woman, Sarah believes in giving unconditional support and guidance to the next generation of women, which is why she decided to join Girl Rugby.

 Jenn, originally from Short Hills, NJ, grew up a tomboy who played soccer, basketball, softball and swam competitively.
 She played soccer for Vanderbilt University and stays active today either on the tennis court or with her husband and two children in the amazing Oregon outdoor playground.
-Jenn has spent the past 15 years building Rugby Oregon, the first Youth and High School State Rugby Organization (SRO) in the United States.
+Jenn spent 17 years building Rugby Oregon, the first Youth and High School State Rugby Organization (SRO) in the United States.
 Rugby Oregon became the foundational model used by USA Rugby to roll out 46 SROs across the country.

 Jenn is passionate about the transformative power of sport and believes that a positive culture, steeped in respect, changes lives.
 Jenn knows first-hand that participation in a positive youth sports environment builds confidence and teaches valuable life lessons that prepare you for success in life.
 Many young people will never play another sport post-high school, but they will carry the valuable skills they’ve learned into the communities where they live, work and play.